These DIY quilted journal covers make quick and easy gifts and are great scrap-buster projects!

 Next, you need to fold your flaps and ribbon into the middle of the panel again and place your piece of lining fabric right side down on top.

 You should be looking at the wrong side of your lining when you bring this over to the sewing machine to sew it down.

-Sew all the way around with a 1/4″ seam allowance – leaving a 2-3″ gap for turning.
-I like to place the turning gap along the bottom edge in the middle in between the two flaps.
+Sew all the way around with a 1/4″ seam allowance, leaving a 2-3″ gap for turning.
+I like to place the turning gap along the bottom edge in the middle between the two flaps.

-Trim corners and any bulky seams before turning your cover right side out.
+Trim corners and any bulky seams with a pair of scissors before turning your entire cover right side out.